kammitama5/kammitama5.github.io/_posts/2021-7-29-Thursday-July-29th.md

 too.
 Bear in mind I'm also doing RLOS and interning, so I can only listen in while working, and stuff like that, and my time is limited, but I've still been able to participate because they start a lot earlier than work and on days where I don't have to do RLOS work, etc, which is nice.
 - The talks were *amazing* and I was able to catch up with people I knew from the general cryptography community, too.
-- I was supposed to meet with my mentor today online but he was working in a virtual booth so we just ended up hanging out there, on Gather Town, instead.
+- I was supposed to meet with my zk mentor today online but he was working in a virtual booth so we just ended up hanging out there, on Gather Town, instead.
 What's funny is that people know me by name now!
 That's so wild!
 I also made a new friend, who is working on work related to oblivious transfer and Tor and she is amazing!